What is business email compromise (BEC)?

-In a BEC attack, a cybercriminal (or cybercriminal gang) sends employees of the target organization emails that appear to be from a fellow employee, or from a vendor, partner, customer or other associate.
-The emails are written to trick the employees into paying fraudulent invoices, making wire transfers to bogus bank accounts, or divulging sensitive information such as customer data, intellectual property or corporate financials.
+In a BEC attack, a cybercriminal (or cybercriminal gang) sends employees of the target organization emails that appear to be from a fellow employee, a vendor, partner, customer or other associate.
+The emails trick the employees into paying fraudulent invoices, wiring transfers to bogus bank accounts, or divulging sensitive information such as customer data, intellectual property or corporate financials.

 Types of BEC scams